TheOdinProject/curriculum/foundations/javascript_basics/fundamentals-5.md

 - getTheTitles
 - findTheOldest

-Don't remember how to do them?
+Don't remember how to setup and test the exercises?
 No worries!
-[Here](https://www.theodinproject.com/lessons/foundations-fundamentals-part-4#practice) you have a refresher on how to work with Node.js
+Check out the [Fundamentals Part 4 lesson](https://www.theodinproject.com/lessons/foundations-fundamentals-part-4#practice) for a refresher.

 Note: Solutions for these exercises can be found in the 'solutions' branch of that repo
 </div>